Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-authentication.md

-## Update user's identity after plugin initialized
+## Update user details after plugin is initialized

 Once plugin is initialized and return success response, then you can use `Kommunicate.updateUser(userdetail)` method to update users identity.